General services and resources include:

 - A lending library of test preparation materials.

 - Financial assistance for application costs (for a limited number of highly qualified students only.)

-Membership is open to students currently enrolled in grade 12 (or equivalent) or will begin grade 12 by September 2019, or recent graduate (graduated within one year) not yet enrolled in university with average scores of 16 points or more.
-We do not limit the program geographically, however students must be able to reach the advising center in Maputo regularly for full participation.
+Membership is open to students currently enrolled in grade 12 (or equivalent) or will begin grade 12 by September of the current year, or recent graduates (within one year) not yet enrolled in university with average scores of 16 points or more.
+This program is open to Mozambicans from all over the country.Many activities will take place in person at the American Center.